 A lead generating website: As the name implies, lead generating websites are meant to generate and nurture new business leads.
 There are variations in the types of leads a website might be looking for.
 For instance, one site may be focused on recruiting while another may be more interested in generating new business teaming partners.

 A Customer Relationship Management (CRM) System: CRM systems are intended to collect information on prospects.
 The information you can gather in a CRM on your contacts can include their website, email, phone number, mailing address, content downloads, and open opportunities you may have with them.
 Your firm can customize your CRM based on the information your firm needs to qualify your leads.

 A Content Marketing Strategy: A strategic plan focused on generating and distributing educational content to your target audience on a consistent basis.
 An end goal of your strategy could be to drive your audience through the content funnel, gaining their trust, having them view you as the expert, and then contact you when they are ready to buy.

 A Content Calendar: A resource tool that marketing teams can use to plan all content marketing activities for both traditional and online marketing.
 The benefit of using a content calendar is being able to visualize and strategize how your content is distributed.

 Basic Terms of a Lead Generation Campaign

 Lead: A prospect that has some level of potential in becoming a client.
-The individual usually shows interest and provides his/her information to your firm.
+The individual usually shows interest and provides their information to your firm.